-So as 2017 is coming to a close I wanted to take a moment and look back at all the awesome day trips, holidays and adventures I’ve taken part in this year.
+So as the year is coming to a close I wanted to take a moment and look back at my 2017 travel highlights.
+All the awesome day trips, holidays and adventures I’ve taken part in this year.
 So if you’re looking for things to do around London or places to visit for your next trip hopefully this blog will help you too!

 1. Easter breaks in Scandinavia

 April marked my first trip to Scandinavia.
-On the itinerary was Copenhagen, Stockholm and Oslo.
+On the itinerary were Copenhagen, Stockholm and Oslo.
 Out of the three Copenhagen was my absolute favourite and I loved the colourful buildings of Nyhaven and the relaxed atmosphere of the city.
-Stockholm had decorative underground stations, a beautiful hostel and snow, whilst Oslo had it’s Folk museum which felt like you were stepping into another world.
+Stockholm had decorative underground stations, a beautiful hostel and snow, whilst Oslo had its a Folk museum which felt like you were stepping into another world.

 2. Summer (and celebrations) in Bruges